getuengda/StaffHub/README.md

 ## Frameworks & Libraries
 - Spring Boot - Back-end
 - Bootstrap - Front-end & Back-end

 ## Other Software Tools
 - MySQLWorkbench played a role where the back-end relied on this technology to store information.

+## Acknowledgments
+- Imagine navigating a complex coding maze without a map or compass.
+That's what it would have been like without Pre Scholas powered by TEKSystem, and special thanks to my instructor Eric Heilig and my PD coach Krista.
+Their expert guidance and unwavering support charted the course for this project, leading me to the finish line.